nallen05/old-norse/bifrost/README.md

 Wrap your entire TUI application within WITH-BIFROST:

 `WITH-BIFROST (&body body)`
   - initializes `*BIFROST-IO*` & `*BIFROST-TTY-P*`
-    - when `BIFROST-TTY-P*` is non-null, executes BODY within raw IO mode.
+  - when `BIFROST-TTY-P*` is truthy, executes BODY within raw IO mode.
 This bypassess line buffering by the terminal.
-Otherwise, executes BODY within a special "read-debug" mode
+  - If `BIFROST-TTY-P*` is null, executes BODY within a special "read-debug" mode
   - WITH-BIFROST can be called recursively.
 The top-level call flushes out the IO buffers to do cleanup in between invocations.
-    - FLOKKR calls WITH-BIFROST implicitly.
-So you can technically run FLOKKR outside of WITH-BIFROST.
-But it's recommended to wrap everything within WITH-BIFROST, including FLOKKR, if you are building a TUI on top of BIFROST
+  - Note: FLOKKR calls WITH-BIFROST under the hood, so you are able to run FLOKKR outside of WITH-BIFROST.
+However, it's recommended good convention to wrap your entire program within WITH-BIFROST, including FLOKKR.

-It sets these variables:
+WITH-BIFROST sets these variables:

 `*BIFROST-TTY-P*`
-  - non-null if inside a Unix-like terminal emulator like xterm, gnome-terminal, iTerm2, Mac OSX Terminal, TTYD, etc.
+ - Truthy if inside a Unix-like terminal emulator like xterm, gnome-terminal, iTerm2, Mac OSX Terminal, TTYD, etc.

 `*BIFROST-IO*`
  - set by `WITH-BIFROST`
+ - a way to write to/from the terminal
-   - You can write to/from to interact with terminal.
-If you do this, you will likely need to call FORCE-OUTPUT/FINISH-OUTPUT a lot.
-Recommend using SKALD instead of interacting with this directly.
+ - Normally, you would use SKALD instead of interacting with this directly.
+If you do interact with this directly, remember to call FORCE-OUTPUT/FINISH-OUTPUT.

 ## Sending runes to the terminal

 `RUNE-WRITE (rune-or-char)`
  - send `RUNE-OR-CHAR` to `*BIFROST-IO*`
  - runes with no payload can be provided as a keyword or a list, so `:HIDE-CURSOR` & `(:HIDE-CURSOR)` are treated as the same
  - see below for full dictionary of known tokens

 ## Reading runes from the terminal

 `RUNE-READ ()`
-    like `READ-CHAR`, except that:
+  - like `READ-CHAR`, except that:
     1. it reads from `*BIFROST-IO*`
     2. Multi-character escape sequences are converted to s-expressions we call the return value of `RUNE-READ` a "rune".
 A rune is either:
        - a "simple rune", which is a character, as would be returned by `READ-CHAR` (eg: `#\a` or `#\Newline`)
        - a "complex rune", which is list of the format `(NAME .
 PAYLOAD)` representing an escape sequence (eg: `(:MOVE-CURSOR ROW COLUMN)` or `(:UP-ARROW)`)
     3. `*RUNE*` is set to match the last rune read
     4. if the last rune was a complex rune, then `*RUNE-NAME*` & `*RUNE-PAYLOAD*` are set to match. if it was a simple rune they are set to NIL
    - There is another special behavior: if a mouse events like `(:MOUSE-CLICK-LEFT row column)` activates a CBOX (which is a rectangular click region defined by the user), then a CBOX related event like `(:CBOX-CLICK-LEFT row column)` is sent instead
      - for more about this, see: `WITH-BIFROST-CBOX` & `REGISTER-CBOX!`

 `RUNE-READ-NO-HANG ()`
   - like `RUNE-READ` excect that if if there's nothing to read, then it returns `NIL` instead of hanging.
 This is the `READ-CHAR-NO-HANG` version of `RUNE-READ`
   - NOTE: `RUNE-READ-NO-HANG` actually does do a very small amount of hanging when processing escape sequences (see `*RUNE-READ-ESCAPE-SEQUENCE-MAX-HANG*` for more info)

 `*RUNE*`
 `*RUNE-NAME*`
 `*RUNE-PAYLOAD*`
   these 3 variables are set by `RUNE-READ` & `RUNE-READ-NO-HANG` to match the last rune that was read

 `*RUNE-READ-ESCAPE-SEQUENCE-MAX-HANG*`
   - the only way to tell the difference between an escape sequence & the user hitting ESC is to both (1) see if the characters that come next match a known escape sequence & (2) track the delay between characters (escape sequences should send all the characters at once).
 This parameter controls how many seconds to wait between characters before deciding that a sequence of valid escape sequence characters was sent too slowly to be an escape sequence
   - it is used by both `RUNE-READ` & `RUNE-READ-NO-HANG` to process escape sequences
   - if you set `*RUNE-READ-ESCAPE-SEQUENCE-MAX-HANG*` to NIL, then you can enter escape sequences character-by-character by hand for testing/debugging purposes
   - it defaults to 0.01
     - if you are using local connection you could turn this down (eg: 0.05)
     - if you are on a very high latency remote connection (eg SSH or TTYD) you might want to turn this up (eg: 0.15-0.2)

 Tracking mouse events

 `WITH-MOUSE-TRACKING ((&optional (mode 1000) (stream *terminal-io*)) &body body)`
   - instruct the terminal to capture & send mouse tracking events, via XTERM mouse tracking standard, then turn it off when done executing `BODY`
   - currently, 1000 & 1003 have been tested

 `*BIFROST-MOUSE-TRACKING-MODE*`
   - if within `WITH-BIFROST-MODE-MOUSE-TRACKING-MODE` this will be the mode, otherwise it will be `NIL`.
 Currently mode 1000 is the only supported mode.

 Defining & managing CBOX click regions

 `WITH-BIFROST-CBOX (reset-p &body body)`
   - setup so that `REGISTER-CBOX!`, `LOOKUP-CBOX`, `CBOX-READ` & `CBOX-READ-NO-HANG` can be called within `BODY`
   - if `RESET-P` is non-null, then a brand new context stack is created, forgetting about any CBOXES defined outside of the scope of this form.
 Run this when initializing a new screen or popup that takes over the entire screen
   - if `RESET-P` is null, then the current context binding is inherited & will be matched.
 Use this when a subscreen or popup builds upon a main screen.
   - once `WITH-BIFROST-CBOX` returns, CBOXES registed by `REGISTER-CBOX!` within `BODY` will be forgotten

 `REGISTER-CBOX! (identifier &key (min-row *cbox-min-row*) (min-column *cbox-min-column*) (max-row *cbox-max-row*) (max-column *cbox-max-column*))`
   - defines a new CBOX, mapping to a rectangular area on the screen
     - `MIN-COLUMN`/`MIN-ROW` should define the upper left hand corner of the rectangle
     - `MAX-COLUMN`/`MAX-ROW` should define the lower right hand corner of the rectangle

-  `*CBOX-MIN-ROW*`
-  `*CBOX-MIN-COLUMN*`
-  `*CBOX-MAX-ROW*`
-  `*CBOX-MAX-COLUMN*`
+`*CBOX-MIN-ROW*, *CBOX-MIN-COLUMN*, *CBOX-MAX-ROW*, *CBOX-MAX-COLUMN*`
   - these are the default rectangular coordinates used by `REGISTER-CBOX!`
   - they are intended to be set by code drawing to the screen (such as `SKALD:SPRITE` before calling `REGISTER-CBOX!` to make it easier for CBOX regions to match what is drawn on the screen

 Reading mouse/tap events from the terminal

 `LOOKUP-CBOX (row column)`
-    Exposed to troubleshoot CBOXES matching based on terminal row/column.
+  - Exposed to troubleshoot CBOXES matching based on terminal row/column.
-    This is provided for debugging/troubleshooting only
+  - This is provided for debugging/troubleshooting only

 `CBOX-PRESSED-P (identifier &key (test #'equalp))` returns `T` if the CBOX with the given `IDENTIFIER` is currently pressed this is determined by checking `*ACTIVE-CBOX-PRESSED*`

 `*CBOX*`
    - a `CBOX` object; set by `RUNE-READ` & `RUNE-READ-NO-HANG`
    - this is the main way you know what was clicked on

 `*ACTIVE-CBOX-PRESSED*`
-    if a CBOX is pressed, then this is set to it until it is released by reading another rune
+ -  if a CBOX is pressed, then this is set to it until it is released by reading another rune

-  `CBOX`
-  `CBOX-P`
-  `CBOX-IDENTIFIER`
-  `CBOX-MIN-ROW`
-  `CBOX-MIN-COLUMN`
-  `CBOX-MAX-ROW`
-  `CBOX-MAX-COLUMN`
+`CBOX, CBOX-P, CBOX-IDENTIFIER, CBOX-MIN-ROW, CBOX-MIN-COLUMN, CBOX-MAX-ROW, CBOX-MAX-COLUMN`
-    for interacting with the `*CBOX*` and `*ACTIVE-CBOX-PRESSED*` objects
+  - for interacting with the `*CBOX*` and `*ACTIVE-CBOX-PRESSED*` objects

 ## debugging